Amway Artistry Signature Select Hydrating Body Gel Review

 Review

-Results you may expect from using Amway Artistry Signature Select Hydrating Body Gel:
+Does Amway Artistry Signature Select Hydrating Body Gel Work?

-Highly moisturizing: Amway Artistry Signature Select Hydrating Body Gel has a moisturizing rating of 6.7 out of 10.
+According to CreamScan analysis, Amway Artistry Signature Select Hydrating Body Gel is highly moisturizing, with a moisturizing rating of 6.7 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈7.5%) and Bis-PEG-18 Methyl Ether Dimethyl Silane (est. ≈3.0%), and a moderate occlusivity of 3.4 out of 10, mainly due to the high content of Dimethicone (est. ≈5.0%).